Welcome to Memphis Moms Blog!

 A native Memphian who did a 5-year stint in Knoxville for undergrad+grad school, Kathryn loves Memphis.
 Being a Memphian by birth and by choice, she takes any opportunity she can to share her favorite spots with anyone who will listen.
 Kathryn is married to her high school sweetheart, a fellow VOLS graduate who is in his residency at University of Tennessee Health Science Center, and a (relatively) new mom to Ruthie, born January 2015.
 After being team #midtownismemphis for (almost) her whole life, Kathryn traded in bunaglows and original hardwood for closet space and access to Target.
 She’s adjusting to being an East Memphis mom, but luckily still makes it to all her favorite Midtown spots.
 Being a mom is the hardest but best thing she’s ever done.

-This mother of two teenage boys, Robert born August 1999 and Matthew May 2001, is loving life.
+The mother of two boys, Robert (1999) and Matthew (2001) is loving life.
 Being a divorced mom is not easy but together with her family, Belinda makes it work.
 Born in the Windy City of Chicago, she moved to Memphis at a young age.
-Belinda is happy to raise her sons in the Hickory Hill area.
+Belinda is happy to raise her sons in the Crosstown area.
 She loves the big city life with the small town feel.
-When she’s not playing chauffeur for her sons, you will find Belinda at a thrift store or watching her beloved Pittsburgh Steelers during football season.
+Belinda is an avid thrift shopper and sports fan.
 By day she is the Director of Community Outreach for a local non-profit that helps empower women to plan their futures.
 Belinda’s purpose in life is helping others be successful, not just in her own community but the world’s community.

-Mama to little girl, Ella (almost 2), French Bulldog, Snugs, aka Pup-Pup, and wife to a Mississippi native husband.
-Lauren is a Yankee born and raised in a suburb of Washington DC, then New York City for the adult years, where she then met said Mississippi heartthrob.
-Relocating to Memphis 2 years ago, Lauren couldn’t be happier with her excuse to use “y’all” as freely as a serving of sweet tea.
+Mama to little girl, Ella (Valentines 2014), French Bulldog, Snugs, aka Pup-Pup, and wife to her Mississippi native husband.
+Lauren is a Yankee born and raised in a suburb of Washington DC, then living in New York City for the majority of her adult years, where she met said southern heartthrob.
+Relocating to Memphis in 2014, Lauren couldn’t be happier with her excuse to use “y’all” while basking in the pleasure of mild winters.